hrydgard/ppsspp-site/blog/2023-01-22-burnout-dominator-lens-flare.md

 Lens flare effects are easy to do on modern GPUs.
 There are lots of different approaches, both image-based which can handle light sources of any shape but are generally not very detailed, and sprite-based, which are more limited in terms of the light source, but can look really complex and colorful.
 There are queries that can be used to figure out how many pixels actually got rendered when drawing the sun sprite, for example, that can be used to control the size and shape of the lens flare on the next frame, or you can read back the Z buffer directly while drawing the sprites.

-On old-school, fixed-function hardware such as that of the PSP, where you can’t even do multitexturing, and definitely can’t run any shader code, people had to get real imaginative to achieve these effects.
-And that’s what the authors of Burnout Dominator were, as we will see.
+On old-school, fixed-function hardware such as that of the PSP, where you can’t even do multitexturing, and definitely can’t run any shader code, people had to get quite imaginative to achieve these effects.
+And the authors of Burnout Dominator certainly were, as we will see.

 Let's start by looking at the wrong result - the way it was in PPSSPP before I started investigating the effect: